 The five-leaf akebia vine, or chocolate vine, is a perennial that is sometimes vigorous to a fault.
-However, we tend to forgive the faults of things with “chocolate” in their names, and this vine is no exception.
-The chocolate vine gets its moniker from the rich purplish-brown blooms that smother the vine, and from the delicate chocolate scent of the flowers.
+The chocolate vine gets its moniker from the rich purplish-brown blooms that smother the vine and from the delicate chocolate scent of the flowers.
 Chocolate-scented flowers are unusual, especially in the form of hardy perennials, so this one attribute may endear you to this flowering vine.

 Consider the mature size of the chocolate vine when incorporating this plant into your landscape design.
 This isn’t a specimen that will daintily clamber up your mailbox.
 Although the vine doesn’t cling, you can train it up a drain spout or across a privacy fence with the help of some heavy-duty twine or plastic bird exclusion netting.
 This vine would also be an attractive drape to hide an unsightly chain link fence.
 Include this vine in the rural garden, as browsing deer usually avoid the plant.

-Some gardeners appreciate the rampant growth of this vine when used as a groundcover to disguise eyesores like rock piles, tree stumps, or manhole covers.
-However, the delicate flowers tend to get lost in the mass of foliage on the ground.
+Some gardeners appreciate the rampant growth of this vine when used as a groundcover to disguise eyesores like rock piles, tree stumps, or manhole covers but the delicate flowers tend to get lost in the mass of foliage on the ground.